dwbzen/careers/docs/FutureEnhancements.md

 The current specialProcessing type is "bonus".
 Need to added a new type like "bonus_all".<br>
 Status: **OPEN** </p>

+9. Refactor messaging logging.
+Currently this is a method in CareersGameEngine.
+Some other classes cannot use this
+because it would create circular dependencies.
+Status: **OPEN**  Make this a service so all classes can log.</p>

-9. Implement turn outcome (described below).
+10. Implement turn outcome (described below).
 Also keep a history of turns and outcomes.
 A player's command history is already implemented as command_history.
 This is simply a List[str].
 A turn however may have more than one command.
 For example using an Opportunity to enter a career path requires 2 commands: